-The Anthurium plowmanii plant is often acquired by many gardeners due to its extremely attractive leaves.
+The Anthurium plowmanii plant of the Araceae family is often acquired by many gardeners due to its extremely attractive leaves.
 The Anthurium plowmanii leaves are grown for their beautiful wavy foliage.

 With many Anthurium species being grown for their showy flowers, the Anthurium plowmanii plant is one of the few exceptions.

-Today, we will be exploring what makes this particular Anthurium such a popular houseplant, how to care for it, and how to propagate it.
+Today, we will be exploring what makes this particular plant of the Anthurium genus such a popular houseplant, how to care for it, and how to propagate it.

 - What Is Anthurium Plowmanii?